MrThearMan/dynamics-client/README.md

 - items: List[str] - Columns to select.

 Set `$select` statement.
-Limits the properties returned from the current table.
+Select which columns are returned from the table.

 ---
 - expand_keys = Literal["select", "filter", "top", "orderby", "expand"]